Patrick Sercu: Retirement

 Patrick Sercu retired from competitions in 1983.
 He became organizer of six days events and omniums all over the world, and director of the Six Days of Ghent and the former Six Days of Hasselt.
 After a few years with unstable health, Sercu died on 19 April 2019, aged 74.

 Riding Style

-Sercu had the special quality not only to have a very fast sprint, but he could also maintain that top speed for a long time.
-He celebrated his greatest success there with one kilometer time trial, where he often outwitted the stockier, more explosive types in a long sprint.
+Sercu had the quality not only to have a very fast sprint, but he could also maintain that top speed for a long time.
+He celebrated his most notable success there in the one kilometer time trial, where he often outwitted the stockier, more explosive types in a long sprint.
 It earned him the world records in the shorter distances.
-Moreover, everything seemed to come very easily to him, often to the chagrin of his opponents.
-With his unequalled recuperation ability, he was able to participate in more than ten six-days in a winter season.
+Moreover, his performances often appeared relatively effortless, often to the chagrin of his opponents.
+With his exceptional recovery ability, he was able to participate in more than ten six-days in a winter season.
 In the years that he combined the track with the road, he competed in more than 200 races every year.

 The six-day combination with Eddy Merckx was a success.
 Merckx was able to maintain a high, constant pace for a long time, while Sercu often finished it off with his final sprint.